NadeemAhmad3/Gestalt-Vision-MAE/README.md

-Here is a detailed, professional-grade GitHub README crafted specifically for your code.
-It breaks down the architecture, highlights your specific implementation details (like the per-patch normalization and un-shuffling logic), and frames your work perfectly for recruiters and other AI engineers.

----

 # MAE-Vision: PyTorch Implementation of Masked Autoencoders 🎭

 An optimized, from-scratch PyTorch implementation of the research paper **"Masked Autoencoders Are Scalable Vision Learners"** by Kaiming He et al.